KeremAR/proxmox-k3s/README.md

 ---

-## Step 5: DNS Setup and Test Nextcloud Instance Install
+## Step 5: DNS Setup and Test Nextcloud Install

 1. **Setup DNS and Resolve Domain**: (5A) Setup of DNS Server and ensure the Nextcloud domain is correctly resolved to the soon to be Ingress IP.
 2. **Failsafe Longhorn Script Install**: (5A) If Longhorn was not manually installed After Script 4, Script 5A will automatically install it.